HubRise/website/content/blog/20211113-post-covid/en/__post.md

 - **Software editors**, who gain access to many integrations without significant development effort.
 - And **retail and restaurants**, who can connect applications they use and thus improve productivity, a privilege once reserved for major industry players with internal IT departments.

-HubRise is a French company, based in Sophia Antipolis, a technology parc based in the French Riviera, and supported by Telecom Paris Eurecom Entrepreneurs.
+HubRise is a French company located in Sophia Antipolis, a technology park on the French Riviera, and supported by Telecom Paris Eurecom Entrepreneurs.

 **Press Contact**